123jimin/voltedit/README.md

 ### Simple Chart Creator
 These features will be implemented by this weekend.
-* Keyboard shortcuts
 * Reading simple KSON files
-* Adding notes
+* Writing simple KSH file

 These features will be implemented by this month.
+* Selecting
 * Editing notes and lasers
-* Reading camera effects of a KSH file
-* Writing KSH file
 * Editing chart metadata

 ### Middle Priority
 These features will likely be implemented by Feburary.
+* Editing lasers with bezier curves
 * Audio Playback
 * Reading FX/laser filter/laser volume effects of a KSH file

 These features are planned to be implemented by April.
-* Editing lasers with bezier curves
+* Live chart viewer (!)
 * Displaying most of KSH contents
+* Reading camera effects of a KSH file
 * Editing simple camera effects

 These features are planned to be implemented by June.